sutrolabs/census-docs/basics/developers/gitlink.md

 </b></summary>
 &nbsp;

-- **Description**: Demarcate how Census should handle the mapping between the source and destination
+- **Description**: Describe common properties on how Census should handle the mappings

 - **Required**: `false`